71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 Specialty Restaurant or Tavern

-A small-town bar or restaurant can be a good business idea, but they can also be hard to establish.
+A small-town bar or restaurant can be a good business idea, but they can also be hard to establish (and you can always just offer SEO services for restaurants).

-By specializing or having something different (sports bar, Cajun restaurant up north, etc.), you have more chance of sticking out and becoming profitable.
+By specializing or having something different (sports bar - check out our list of bar name ideas, Cajun restaurant up north, etc.), you have more chance of sticking out and becoming profitable.

 Sporting Goods Store